nltk/nltk_book/en/app-issues.rst

   should be an appendix which explains how this works and how to write new corpus readers.

+* The phrase that appears as a subtitle is actually intended to appear as the by-line on the top of the front cover

 -------------------------------------
 Chapter-Specific Issues and Questions
 -------------------------------------